 For a $500,000 portfolio on our “Do-It-Yourself” service level, our fees plus the fund’s expense ratios is a total cost of 0.64% whereas the average advisor has a total cost of 1.79%.
 That’s a savings of 1.15% by using Marotta over the average.

 For a $1 million portfolio, even though our “Comprehensive” service level fees are similar to those of the average advisor, our fund’s expense ratio is so much cheaper than those of the average advisor that there is still a savings of 0.45% by using Marotta over the average.

 At Marotta, we have also tried to keep our fees as low as possible for our clients.
 We believe that excellence and low cost can go together.
-On our “Comprehensive” service level includes all of our basic, bonus and premium services for a mere 1%.
+Our “Comprehensive” service level includes all of our basic, bonus and premium services for a mere 1%.
 Meanwhile, many other firms charge 1.25% just for investment management and have an additional charge for financial planning services beyond that.

 At Marotta we believe that integrated and personal advice is fundamental to the financial planning process.
 If you are a “Comprehensive” service level client, the number and variety of services which you can delegate to us is extensive.
-And with our Do-It-Yourself Service level, we aim to educate participants how to do as many of these as possible and, if they run into trouble, they can still delegate to us a bonus services for an additional planning fee.
+And with our Do-It-Yourself Service level, we aim to educate participants on how to do as many of these as possible and, if they run into trouble, they can still delegate to us any bonus services for an additional planning fee.